PeterStAndrews/gcmpy/README.rst

 To create the networks, ``gcmpy`` creates a joint degree distribution object through a variety of analytical or empirical methods.
 Once constructed, this joint distribution is sampled to obtain a joint degree sequence.
-The joint sequence is then used in the GCM algorithm to create an edge list.
+The joint sequence is then used in the GCM algorithm to create a networkx graph.
+It can also be used to create an edge list directly, which is significantly faster.

 Networks can be given storage tags to classify the properties for database look-up.